 The anthocyanin and antioxidant properties found in sorrel are known to prevent the development of cancer cells in the body.

 3. Anti – inflammatory

-The ant-inflammatory properties found in sorrel helps to neutralises the free radicals in our bodies that causes inflammatory conditions such as rheumatoid arthritis, eczema, stomach, and even cancer.
+The anti-inflammatory properties found in sorrel helps to neutralise the free radicals in our bodies that cause inflammatory conditions such as rheumatoid arthritis, eczema, stomach, and even cancer.

 4. Lower blood pressure

 Sorrel has antihypertensive properties that help to lower blood pressure.
 A research done at a university in Boston found that persons who drink a cup of sorrel daily saw a significant reduction in their blood pressure level in 30 days.